Inauguration of Chester A. Arthur: The 80-day crisis

 Most Americans, including Arthur, believed that Garfield would die quickly after the shooting.
-Harrison and Taylor were indisposed for a matter of days before succumbing to their respective illnesses, while Lincoln had died only hours after his assassination 16 years prior.
+William Henry Harrison (in 1841) and Zachary Taylor (in 1850) were indisposed for a matter of days before succumbing to their respective illnesses, while Abraham Lincoln (in 1865) had died only hours after his assassination 16 years prior.
 Instead, Garfield became the first president to lie incapacitated for an extended period of time, alive but physically and mentally weak.
 His lingering recovery period complicated the Constitutional crisis begun by Harrison.
 The most that Article Two had addressed an ill or injured president was in the clause "inability to discharge the powers and duties of his office", which did not entirely apply to Garfield, whose lucidity waxed and waned throughout his recovery process.

 Another confounding factor was the general public's dislike of Arthur.
 Garfield's assassination attempt was met with dread as newspapers and politicians realized that his death would result in Arthur's ascension to the presidency.
 Animosity towards Arthur rose as Garfield's condition deteriorated and abated when he appeared to head towards recovery.
 Arthur was additionally loath to appear too eager to assume the duties of the presidency, lest he be accused of usurpation.
 He withdrew from public life, afraid of the death threats that he received and of the theory that he was complicit in the president's assassination.
 Per political scientist Jared Cohen and historian Candice Millard, Arthur had never wanted the presidency, and he saw the vice presidency as his ultimate goal.
 It came with the prestige of an elite office but not the intense responsibilities that the president faced.

 Absent any active executive leadership, the United States ran into political and economic upheaval.
 A Supreme Court vacancy remained unfilled, while the investigation into the Star Route scandal stalled.
 Foreign affairs broadly required attention, and the stock market, always in some state of flux, demonstrated a downward trend.
 This lack of federal leadership was exacerbated by the fact that Congress had gone into recess in March and was not called to reconvene until December.
 Blaine was the first to suggest that Article Two allowed the cabinet to name Arthur acting president while Garfield was incapacitated, an opinion which Arthur himself refused.
 Garfield's cabinet proposed three courses of action for how to handle the president's long recovery period.
 Under the first option, they could take advantage of Congress's long recess and allow the incapacitated president to retain his power.
 Second, they could delegate rather than devolve executive power, through which Garfield would carry out his duties through a selected member of his cabinet.
 Finally, they proposed that Congress pass an act providing for the "temporary discharge of presidential duties during the president's inability", which would be difficult to do during a recess period.
 The cabinet ultimately chose not to take any drastic action, taking the chance that nothing of immediate urgency would occur.